We are pleased to welcome back the greater-spotted woodpecker and nuthatch.

 In fact there have been two of these birds around!
 Listen out for them as you walk through or sit in the gardens.

-The Wildlife Education Area has visits from bluetits, great tits and long-tailed tits, chaffinch, sparrow, dove, nuthatch, tree creeper, robin, blackbird . .
+The Wildlife Education Area has visits from bluetits, great tits and long-tailed tits, chaffinch, sparrow, dove, tree creeper, robin, blackbird . .

-We have successfuly nurtured frogs from spawn in our dipping pond - which has proved to be of great interest to children and adults alike.
+In Spring we have successfuly nurtured frogs from spawn in our dipping pond - which has proved to be of great interest to children and adults alike.

 The Friends of Druitt Gardens was established a few years ago to protect and enhance the gardens, respecting the wishes